oskarrough/slaytheweb/README.md

 We need

 - A deck of cards
-- Cards have different cost and actions
+- Cards have different energy cost and actions
 - An action could be draw a card, deal damage, everything is an action
 - All actions are queued